 Discussion

-The multiple preclinical data and clinical trials with oncolytic NDV clearly demonstrate its effcacy for CRC.
+The multiple preclinical data and clinical trials with oncolytic NDV clearly demonstrate its efficacy for CRC.
 However, there are several questions that need to be resolved .One of the key issues in oncolytic therapy is targeted delivery[85].
-Moreover, the ECM and other barriers in solid tumors may interfere with and slow viral transmission, thereby reducing oncolysis.
+Moreover, the extracellular matrix and other barriers in solid tumors may interfere with and slow viral transmission, thereby reducing oncolysis.

 In addition, due to the induction of neutralizing antibodies, the oncolysis effect of the virus after repeated viral administration may decrease over time[86].
 To overcome the potential neutralizing effect of the antibody on the virus, an aptamer was used to block the antibody, thereby preventing neutralization of the virus.
-Furthermore, treatment with a paramyxovirus mesenchymal stem cell vector protects the virus against neutralizing antibodies, with efficient transfer of the virus to the tumor.
+Furthermore, treatment with a paramyxovirus mesenchymal stem cell vector protects the virus against neutralizing antibodies with efficient transfer of the virus to the tumor.

 In terms of safety and treatment outcomes, improvement is needed for the application of NDV.
 For example, NDV 73T damages normal cells while killing tumor cells.
-In clinical use, NDV may also pose safety problems for medical personnel and the environment, as NDV virulent strains and poisonous strains can cause fatal respiratory and neurological diseases in poultry.
+In clinical use, NDV may also pose safety problems for medical personnel and the environment because NDV virulent strains and poisonous strains can cause fatal respiratory and neurological diseases in poultry.
 Furthermore, insertion of an exogenous gene into the NDV genome has pros and cons: on the one hand, exogenous genes may enhance the anti-tumor effect of NDV; on the other hand, insertion of foreign genes may affect replication of the virus.

 Conclusion

-In 2005, the Chinese government approved the first transgenic oncolytic type 5 adenovirus (Adeno-5; H101) virus for the treatment of tumors; in 2013, the US Food and Drug Administration affirmed the use of herpes simplex virus type 1 (HSV1; T-Vec).
-Thus, OVs have become a new generation of biosafety agents.
-Among these agents, NDV meets many conditions for new drugs used in the human body: selective potent oncolytic activity; a strong type I IFN reaction; and a wide range of immunostimulatory effects.
+In 2005, the Chinese government approved the first transgenic oncolytic type 5 adenovirus (Adeno-5; H101) virus for the treatment of tumors; in 2013, the United States Food and Drug Administration affirmed the use of herpes simplex virus type 1 (HSV1; T-Vec).
+Thus, oncolytic viruses have become a new generation of biosafety agents.
+Among these agents, NDV meets many conditions for new drugs used in the human body: selective potent oncolytic activity; a strong type I IFN reaction and a wide range of immunostimulatory effects.
 NDV directly destroys cancer cells, induces ICD and activates DC1- and Th1-directed antitumor immune responses, resulting in effective destruction of cancer cells and the development of tumor-associated MTCs after onset, which provides long-term protective activity to prolong survival.

 Driven by successful animal experiments and clinical trials, the strategy of introducing, integrating and improving NDV anti-CRC therapy has been widely explored.
 The development of reverse genetics technology allows NDV to be employed as a vector for the integration of therapeutic genes.
 In the future, we envision multimodal combination therapy as the ideal option for treating complex diseases, such as tumors.
-Indeed, by combining oncolytic NDV with hyperthermia, therapeutic transgenes, DC, T cells, bispecific antibodies or NDV-based vaccines (e.g., ATV-NDV), multimodal combination therapy is expected to be a good application prospect.
+Indeed, by combining oncolytic NDV with hyperthermia, therapeutic transgenes, dendritic cells, T cells, bispecific antibodies or NDV-based vaccines (e.g., ATV-NDV), multimodal combination therapy is expected to be a good application prospect.
 However, more research is needed to determine the preclinical and clinical effects of NDV to verify its safety and efficacy in CRC therapy.

 REFERENCES